hapax/hapax.github.io/assets/teaching.md

 Of course not!
 The problem is that, for most people, walking is not an intrinsically interesting activity.
-Unless they are taught to love hiking, they will have no thought of walking for hours every day; if it becomes joyless, a sort of routine torture, they will avoid it in future.
+Unless they are taught to love hiking, they'll have no thought of walking for hours every day.
+If it becomes a joyless, meaningless chore, they'll do everything they can to avoid it!

 There seem to be two ways to fix the situation.
 The first is to lower our ambitions, and train students for small walks, jaunts around